Stevie Browning

-Steven Edward Browning (born November 30, 1993) is an American professional basketball player for Ovarense Basquetebol of the Liga Portuguesa de Basquetebol.
-He played college basketball for Fairmont State and Marshall.
+Steven Edward Browning (born November 30, 1993) is an American former professional basketball player.
+He played college basketball for Fairmont State and Marshall before playing in several professional leagues in Europe.

 Early life and high school

 Browning was born in Pensacola, Florida, raised in Logan, West Virginia and attended Logan High School.
 While at Logan Browning helped lead the Wildcats to the state playoffs three times and to the state title.
 As a senior he averaged 25.2 points per game and was named first team All-State.

 College career

 Fairmont State

 Browning began his collegiate career at Fairmont State.
 He appeared in all 32 of the Fighting Falcons' games as a freshman, averaging 6.9 points per game, and led the team in scoring as a sophomore, averaging 16.8 and 5.7 rebounds and was named second team All-MEC (2014).
 Following his sophomore season, Browning announced that he would be transferring to Marshall University.